-Conduct a basic search on Google, and you’ll be amazed at the number and breadth of organizing books available to you.
+Do a basic Google search and you’ll be amazed at the number and breadth of organizing books available to you.
 There are books designed to walk you through the basic process of organizing, as well as books that address specific aspects of organizing (e.g., various rooms, paper, time management, etc.) Still others provide an education on the psychology behind organizing (e.g., causes of clutter, habit formation, etc.).

-I’ve curated a list of organizing books on the Refined Rooms Amazon Store that I routinely recommend to clients .
-Feel free to peruse the list to see if any of them may be of benefit to you.
+I’ve curated some books that I routinely recommend to help people along their organizing and decluttering journey.
+I encourage you to check out this list to see if any of them may be of benefit to you.

 The internet provides endless opportunities for organizing guidance and ideas.
 Of course, we all know that Pinterest is the place to learn how to “organize on a dime” and to cleverly repurpose items for various organizing projects.
-You can also find a printable checklist for just about any type of organizing project under the sun on Pinterest.
+You can also find a printable checklist for just about any type of organizing project under the sun.

 This online program provides a weekly “menu” plan of organizing projects, tutorials, expert support, and community support to assist you on your journey to an organized lifestyle.

 3. Recruit friends or family Members to help you with your organizing project